 - Free of glue or any other binding additives

 Our Oak Briquettes are supplied as a pallet load of 32 bags (640kg).
-Each bag weighing 20kg.
+Each bag weighing approximately 20kg.

 These oak briquettes need to be kept dry and stored inside.
 Bags may include small amounts of sawdust.